An example of community mobilisation:

 If you were a health professional in this community, what action would you take to help these kinds of mothers?
 How would you mobilise the community to solve these problems?
 Obviously this is a big problem and would take a lot of detailed working out.
 However look again at the steps in the cycle, to see if you can begin to map out some of the principles you might use.

 Halima has already identified a significant health problem (Step 1).
 Remember that to mobilise the community for a health action, such as getting better transport facilities in case of medical emergencies, Halima will have to do other things as well:

 - She needs to work out a solution and get the support of influential people in the community (opinion leaders) (Steps 2 and 3).

 - After these initial stages, she needs to use these key people.
-Perhaps the kebele administrator could be asked to talk to local government officials.
+Perhaps the community administrator could be asked to talk to local government officials.